Key Quote

 Technique 2 — THIRD-PERSON SELF-REFERENCE

 Caesar refers to himself in the third person — 'Then fall, Caesar!' — distancing himself from his own death.
 This creates a split between Caesar-the-person (who dies) and Caesar-the-symbol (who 'falls' like an empire).
-The third-person construction transforms individual death into historical event — it is not merely a man dying but a world order collapsing.
+The third-person construction transforms individual death into historical eventhistorical event — An occurrence that changes the course of history — it is not merely a man dying but a world order collapsing.

 The verb 'fall' carries multiple resonances: physical falling (from standing to lying), political falling (from power), moral falling (from grace), and architectural falling (like a building collapsing).
-This polysemy (multiple meanings in a single word) condenses the play's themes into one syllable — everything falls when Caesar falls.
+This polysemypolysemy — A single word or phrase carrying multiple related meanings condenses the play's themes into one syllable — everything falls when Caesar falls.

 Key Words